AndyClifton/lit-pro-sci-pub-demo/publications/GitHub_Markdown/main.md

 publication because of the need to switch software.
 Analysis might be done using python, Fortran, Matlab, or any number of tools, while the writing might be done using LaTeX, a desktop publishing software, or something else.
-This means that there is a disconnect between the two steps; it is possible that the published document does not actually accurately represent the data.
+The use of multiple software types means that there is a disconnect between the two steps; it is possible that the published document does not actually accurately represent the data.
 This is not, then, reproducible research.

 Recent growth in the capabilities of data repositories such as GitHub and Zenodo means that is feasible to store data and documents together